 - Review the medications you are using

-- Conduct a physical examination to determine causes of pain and how this pain is affecting your ability to function
+- Do an examination to determine likely causes of your pain and how your arthritis-pain is affecting you

-- Take blood and/or urine samples and request necessary laboratory work
+- Take blood and/or urine samples and seek blood work ups at the Lab

-- Ask you to get x-rays taken or undergo other imaging procedures such as a CAT scan (computerized axial tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.
+- Ask you to get X-rays taken, or other imaging procedures such as a CAT scan (computerized axial tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.

-Once the doctor has done these things and reviewed the results of any tests or procedures, he or she will discuss the findings with you and design a comprehensive management approach for the pain caused by your osteoarthritis or rheumatoid arthritis.
+Once the doctor has done these things and reviewed the results of any tests or procedures, the doctor will discuss the findings with you and design a comprehensive management approach for the pain caused by your osteoarthritis or rheumatoid arthritis.

 Which Professionals Can Treat Arthritis Pain?

-A number of different specialists may be involved in the care of a patient with arthritis -- often a team approach is used.
-The team may include doctors who treat people with arthritis (rheumatologists), surgeons (orthopaedists), and physical and occupational therapists.
-Their goal is to treat all aspects of arthritis pain and help you learn to manage your pain.
-The physician, other health care professionals, and you, the patient, all play an active role in the management of arthritis pain.
+A number of different specialists may be involved in the care of a patient with arthritis pain.
+A so called pain team can include doctors who specialize in arthritis treatment, surgeons and physical/occupational therapists.
+Their goal is to treat various aspects of arthritis pain and help you learn to manage pain.
+The physician, other health care professionals, and you, the patient, all play an active role in the control of arthritis pain.

 Exactly How Is Arthritis Pain Treated?

-There is no single treatment that applies to everyone with arthritis, but rather the doctor will develop a management plan designed to minimize your specific pain and improve the function of your joints.
-A number of treatments can provide short-term pain relief.
+There is no single treatment applicable to everyone suffering from arthritis-pain.
+Your doctor will develop a management plan targeted for you and designed to minimize your specific pain and improve the function of your joints.
+There are several arthritic treatments which may offer short-term pain relief.

-Non-Prescription Meds for Arthritis Pain Treatment --- Because people with osteoarthritis have very little inflammation, pain relievers like the benefits from an ibuprofen regimen, can be effective in relieving arthritis-pain.
-Patients with rheumatoid arthritis generally have pain caused by inflammation and often may get pain relief benefits from starting an aspirin regimen, or other non-steroid anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin or Advil).
+Non-Prescription Meds for Arthritis Pain Treatment --- Because people with osteoarthritis have little inflammation, pain relievers like the benefits from an ibuprofen regimen, can be effective in relieving arthritis-pain.
+Patients with rheumatoid arthritis generally have pain caused by inflammation and often may get pain relief benefits from starting an aspirin regimen, or other non-steroid anti-inflammatory drugs, such as Advil, for example.